1981–82 English League North season

 The 1981–82 English League North season was the fourth and last season of the English League North, the top level ice hockey league in northern England.
+It was known as the Southern League (Midland) until 1981.
 Nine teams participated in the league, and the Blackpool Seagulls won the championship.
 The games played by the London All-Stars were counted double.
 (One win/loss is equivalent to two wins/losses.)